wacncontent/CustomizeTool/removeCommentOutput/articles/documentdb/documentdb-python-application.md

 	![Screen shot of the database tutorial - Python Tools for Visual Studio window](./media/documentdb-python-application/image10.png)

-## Step 3: Modify the Python Flask web application
+## Step 3: Modify the Python Flask web site

 ### Add Python Flask packages to your project